 Social Work Master’s Degree:

-We award a Master of Science in Social Administration (MSSA, equivalent to an MSW), which is offered in full time (2-year), part time, and Intensive Weekend formats on our Cleveland campus.
+We award a Master of Science in Social Administration (MSSA, equivalent to an MSW or Master of Social Work), which is offered in full time (2-year), part time, and Intensive Weekend formats on our Cleveland campus.

 Since 1915, the Mandel School has been educating social work leaders.
 With a groundbreaking curriculum taught by a world-renowned faculty and an 8:1 student/faculty ratio – one of the nation’s lowest among schools of social work – you’ll receive personalized instruction that will elevate your understanding of social work practice, theory, and research and will enhance the practical knowledge you attain in the field.

 Our social work master’s degree program is designed to be comprehensive, interdisciplinary, and academically rigorous – combining practice, policy, advocacy, research, theory, and experiential learning.
 We believe – and our 7,800 alumni confirm – that an MSSA translates into social workers who have received top-ranked academic training, who are better prepared for leadership, and who have more options in their future careers.